finderfail/ARDUINO-SHELL/README.md

 - AREAD( analogPin ) - *get the value of the analog pin*

 NOTE: "PINMODE" command removed as of version 0.11

-## Sound - Piezo wired with red/+ on pin 5 and black/- to ground
-- TONE freq,timems - play "freq" for "timems" milleseconds (1000 = 1 second)
-- TONEW freq,timems - same as above, but also waits for it to finish
-- NOTONE - stop playback of all playing tones

-NOTE: TONE commands are by default disabled

 # Example programs